hsldymq/generator-go/README.md

 	return goiter.SliceElem(s.students)
 }

-// in another package

-func IterStudentInfo(seq iter.Seq[*Student]) iter.Seq2[string, int] {
-	// This will return a new iterator that yields the age and name of each student return goiter.T12(seq, func(student *Student) (string, int) {
+// IterStudentInfo returns a new iterator that yields the age and name of each student func IterStudentInfo(seq iter.Seq[*Student]) iter.Seq2[string, int] {
+	return goiter.T12(seq, func(student *Student) (string, int) {
 		return student.Name, student.Age
 	})
 }

 func Handle(school *School) {
-	for name, age := range IterStudentInfo(school.Students()) {
+	// so each round of iteration will yield a student's name and age, instead of a student struct for name, age := range IterStudentInfo(school.Students()) {
 		fmt.Printf("name: %s, age: %d\n", name, age)
 	}